Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

     Grant-ClusterAccess -User $SAPSIDGlobalAdminGroupName -Full
 ```

 13. To update instance profiles to reference the virtual name of the ASCS cluster, from s03-ascs-0, start Internet Explorer and navigate to <https://github.com/Azure-Samples/sap-powershell> .
-On the **SAP PowerShell Scripts** page, click **SAPScripts.psm1** and then click **Raw**.
+On the **SAP PowerShell Scripts** page, select **SAPScripts.psm1** and then select **Raw**.

 14. Copy the content of the web page into Clipboard.

-15. From the Windows PowerShell ISE window on s03-ascs-0, run the following (make sure that when you invoke the script, Clipboard contains copy of the SAPScripts.psm1 module :
+15. From the Windows PowerShell ISE window on s03-ascs-0, run the following (make sure that when you invoke the script, Clipboard contains copy of the SAPScripts.psm1 module):

 ```
     New-Item -ItemType Directory -Path 'C:\Temp' -ErrorAction SilentlyContinue